bennekrouf/mayorana/content/queue/closures_1.md

 ---
-id: "function-vs-closure-rust"
+id: function-vs-closure-rust
-title: "What is the difference between a function and a closure in Rust?"
+title: What is the difference between a function and a closure in Rust?
-slug: "function-vs-closure-rust"
+slug: function-vs-closure-rust
-date: "2025-06-30"
+date: '2025-06-30'
-author: "mayo"
+author: mayo
+excerpt: >-
-excerpt: "Expert technical discussion on functions vs closures in Rust, covering ownership, traits, lifetimes, and performance implications."
+  Expert technical discussion on functions vs closures in Rust, covering ownership, traits, lifetimes, and performance implications.
-category: "rust"
+category: rust
 tags:
-  - "rust"
+  - rust
-  - "functions"
+  - functions
-  - "closures"
+  - closures
-  - "traits"
+  - traits
-  - "ownership"
+  - ownership
+scheduledFor: '2025-07-02'
+scheduledAt: '2025-07-01T06:55:13.405Z'
 ---

 # What is the difference between a function and a closure in Rust?